Kingxukai/linux/Documentation/bpf/map_lpm_trie.rst

  .. note::
-    The flags parameter must be one of BPF_ANY, BPF_NOEXIST or BPF_EXIST, but the value is ignored, giving BPF_ANY semantics.
+    The flags parameter must be one of BPF_ANY, BPF_NOEXIST or BPF_EXIST, but the woke value is ignored, giving BPF_ANY semantics.

 bpf_map_delete_elem()
 ~~~~~~~~~~~~~~~~~~~~~